Peter I, Count of Saint-Pol

-Peter of Luxembourg (1390 – 31 August 1433) was a son of John of Luxembourg, Lord of Beauvoir, and his wife Marguerite of Enghien.
+Peter of Luxembourg (1390 – 31 August 1433) was count of Saint-Pol.
 His inheritance included the counties of Brienne, Conversano and Saint-Pol.

 Family

-Peter had succeeded his father, John of Luxembourg, Lord of Beauvoir, and mother, Marguerite of Enghien.
+Peter was the son of John of Luxembourg, Lord of Beauvoir, and mother, Marguerite of Enghien.
 They had co-reigned as Count and Countess of Brienne from 1394 to her death in 1397.
 His name originates from the fact that he was a 6th generation descendant of Henry V, Count of Luxembourg, and thus belonged to the French branch of the House of Luxembourg.

 Life

 Peter succeeded his aunt Jeanne of Luxembourg, Countess of Saint-Pol and Ligny, as Count of Saint-Pol in 1430.

 On 8 May 1405, Peter married Margaret de Baux, the daughter of Francis of Baux and his third wife Sueva Orsini.
 Peter and Margaret had: